mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 the test projects sometimes can take much longer than that. *The above bugs are definitely blockers for the test going beyond the present number of projects and stand on the way of test automation.*
-As a result, we reuse the existing projects and only create the new ones in an incremental way.
+As a result, we reuse the existing projects and only create new ones in an incremental way.

 ### block hosting volumes (BHV)